Skip to main content

 Welcome to SDGs Techno-ResiliArt Education - Cecile Guidote-Alvarez

-Arts, Youth, Indigenous Peoples & Sustainable Development for Global Peace and Climate Resilience SDGs Techno-ResiliArt Education is a global initiative led by the Earthsavers DREAMS Ensemble , recognized by UNESCO as an Artist for Peace , in collaboration with the Philippine Center of the International Theatre Institute (ITI) , the UNESCO Associated Schools Network , and international partners across education, culture, science, and diplomacy.
-Since 2017, we have been working relentlessly to advance the United Nations Sustainable Development Goals (SDGs) through a unique methodology that integrates art, technology, intergenerational dialogue, and culture-based education .
-Our mission is to empower vulnerable communities, promote peace, and build climate resilience through creative expression and inclusive learning.
+Arts, Youth, Indigenous Peoples & Sustainable Development for Global Peace and Climate Resilience SDGs Techno-ResiliArt Education is a global initiative led by the Earthsavers DREAMS Ensemble, recognized by UNESCO as an Artist for Peace, in collaboration with the Earthsavers DREAMS National I.T.I Center Inc. with partners the UNESCO Associated Schools Network, and international partners across education, culture, science, and diplomacy.
+Since 2017, we have been working relentlessly to advance the United Nations Sustainable Development Goals (SDGs) through a unique methodology that integrates art, technology, intergenerational dialogue, and culture-based education.
+Our mission is to empower vulnerable communities, heal trauma and generate creative industries promote equity of opportunities, peace, and build climate resilience through creative expression and inclusive learning for poverty alleviation- not by force of arms and missiles but by the power of arts and media.

 🎯 Our Vision

-We believe that art is not only a mirror of society but also a tool for transformation .
+We believe that art is not only a mirror of society but also force or education as a tool for transformation.
 By bridging traditional knowledge with modern innovation, we create spaces where youth, indigenous peoples, persons with disabilities, and marginalized groups can learn, express themselves, and contribute meaningfully to building a more just, sustainable, and peaceful world.
+Our work aligns with the UN 2030 Agenda for Sustainable Development, particularly focusing on the clustered actualization of the SDGs: people, planet, peace, prosperity

 Our work aligns with the UN 2030 Agenda for Sustainable Development , particularly focusing on: